 Day 4: Bangkok – Damnoen Saduak – Kanchanaburi – Sai Yok

 Heading out of town, we make our way to Kanchanaburi with a stopover at the picturesque floating market of Damnoen Saduak, which opens early in the morning until noon.
 Here, we will have a chance to go around by boat, exploring the bustling trade of local villagers.
 We continue our journey to Kanchanaburi, stopping enroute to visit Nakhon Pathom, the country’s largest pagoda.
 Kanchanaburi is an enchanting town with plenty to see including the famous bridge over the River Kwai.
 Enjoy lunch by the River Kwai before we make our way through the beautiful countryside to see Sai Yok National Park.

-Check into the River Kwai Jungle Rafts Resort, the magnificent close-to-nature floating lodge.
+Check into The FloatHouse River Kwai, the magnificent close-to-nature floating lodge.
 Enjoy the stunning natural surroundings of the tropical forest, a unique blend of the culture and tradition of the people, and the history of World War II.
 Put on a life jacket and take a river jump.
 You will be floating along the hotel in the Kwai Noi River.
 The beautiful scenery will look even more remarkable when you view it from the water.
 Dine under the clear blue sky and watch the river flowing at its own pace.
 Included dinner at the hotel.

 The exploration of the Kanchanaburi region continues with a drive to the Hellfire Pass.
 This world famous site features the fascinating museum chronicling the events of World War II and the notorious “Death Railway.”
 This rail link was all but partially destroyed by the offensive, however it is still fascinating to walk along the ruins.